-To underscore the red wine flavor of their oxtails braised in red wine, the authors used wine rather than water in this homemade pasta recipe.
+To underscore the red wine flavor of their beef ragu with red wine, the authors used wine rather than water in this homemade pasta recipe.
 (Brilliant, no?!)
 What results is stunning to the eye as well as the palate.
 Don’t let its staggeringly keen looks keep you from smothering its vibrant hue with all manner of sauces.
-We prefer the silken pasta rolled out in wide ribbons known as pappardelle, shown in the photo above, which are especially adept at standing up to the robustness of ragus.
+We prefer the silken pasta rolled out in wide ribbons known as pappardelle, shown in the photo above, a pasta shape that’s especially adept at standing up to the robustness of ragus.
 When we say this intensely hued red wine pasta is simply stunning, we also mean that it comes together so simply as to stun us.
 Love when that happens!
 Originally published February 3, 2014.–Renee Schettler Rossi

 Homemade Red Wine Pasta